Measuring Oscillations with A Million Atmospheric Neutrinos

-In the context of neutrinos, this means WC detectors can reliably reconstruct the promptly charged leptons which originate from a neutrino charged-current interaction, namely $e^\pm$ and $\mu^\pm$ from electron and muon (anti)neutrinos, respectively.
-Moreover, in large photo-coverage experiments, based on the ring patterns, some particles are identified; electrons produce diffuse ring patterns due to the electromagnetic showers produced as they propagate through water ($e$-like or showers), whereas muons, being more massive, produce rings with sharper edges ($\mu$-like or tracks).
+In the context of neutrinos, this means WC detectors can reliably reconstruct the promptly charged leptons that originate from a neutrino charged-current interaction, namely $e^\pm$ and $\mu^\pm$ from electron and muon (anti)neutrinos, respectively.
+Moreover, in large-photo-coverage experiments, some particles are identifies based on the ring patterns; electrons produce diffuse ring patterns due to the electromagnetic showers produced as they propagate through water ($e$-like or showers), whereas muons, being more massive, produce rings with sharper edges ($\mu$-like or tracks).
 Other particles such as high-energy photons and charged pions can be detected and reconstructed similarly, the former with a pattern practically indistinguishable from showers and the latter from tracks.
-All these features extend the capabilities of neutrino WC detectors, allowing for a complete reconstruction of the particles in the final state of the neutrino interaction, as well as the decay products from heavier short-lived particles and other charged particles produced in secondary interactions.
+All these features extend the capabilities of neutrino WC detectors, allowing for a complete reconstruction of the particles in the final state of the neutrino interaction as well as the decay products from heavier short-lived particles and other charged particles produced in secondary interactions.

 There are, however, differences in the reconstruction among the detectors considered.
 In the case of SuperK, the Cherenkov cone gets projected to the densely instrumented inner surface, which registers all the signals produced in the event.
 In the case of IceCube and ORCA, strings of PMTs are scattered throughout the volume, enabling the measurement of the energy loss of particles as they travel through the ice (IceCube) and seawater (ORCA) at each step of the track.
-See Ref.~\cite{IceCube:2013dkx,Abbasi:2021ryj,Garcia-Mendez:2021vts} for recent discussion on reconstruction on these type of detectors.
+See Refs.~\cite{IceCube:2013dkx,Abbasi:2021ryj,Garcia-Mendez:2021vts} for recent discussions on reconstruction on these type of detectors.